BlackBalloon/hapi-simple-orm/README.md

   First install required dependencies with `npm install`

   This package requires `knex` module.
-In order to provide integration with the database, it is necessary to create `knexfile.coffee` in root folder of the project which would look as follows:
+In order to provide integration with the database, it is necessary to create `knexfile.js/coffee` in root folder of the project which would look as follows:

   ```coffee
   module.exports =